Unresponsive, private U.S. plane crashes off coast of Jamaica

 The pilot stopped responding to radio calls about an hour after take-off from Greater Rochester International Airport in New York and was headed to Naples Municipal Airport in Florida, a spokeswoman for the Federal Aviation Administration said.

-The single-engine, seven-seater plane, a Socata TBM700, flew for several hours at an altitude of 25,000 feet (7,620 metres) southbound down the Florida east coast and south over Cuba, the FAA said.
+The single-engine, seven-seater plane, a Socata TBM700, flew for several hours at an altitude of 25,000 feet (7,620 meters) southbound down the Florida east coast and south over Cuba, the FAA said.

 It was trailed by two F-15 fighter jets, the North American Aerospace Defense Command (NORAD) said, before the jets halted their escort when the plane entered Cuban airspace.

-U.S. aviation authorities alerted Cuba to the plane's approach and Cuban officials said it was not considered a violation of its air space.
+U.S. aviation authorities alerted Cuba to the plane's approach, requesting permission for the stray plane to enter Cuban airspace, according to a Cuban government statement late Friday.

+Cuba agreed and was willing to allow the U.S. military planes entry as well, the statement said, adding that its own search and rescue resources were made available in case they were needed.

+"Throughout the whole time communication was maintained with the North American authorities who were informed of every measure taken in relation to this incident," the statement said.

 The plane was owned by a company called New 51LG LLC, according to FlightAware.com and other online flight databases.
 That company appears to be registered at the same address as Buckingham Properties in Rochester, New York, according to registration documents posted on the Internet.